SteveT7321/EE6470-Electronic-System-Level-Design-and-Synthesis-HW1/mmfilter_FIFO/README.md

 $ cd mmfilter_FIFO/build
 $ cmake ..
 $ make
-$ make run  // There wiil be two output files.
+$ make run  // There will be two output files.
 ```